11 Best Dog Foods for Arthritis, Hip Dysplasia, & Joint Health in 2023

 Hill’s Prescription Weight & Joint Care Dry Dog Food takes a two-pronged to joint health by managing that issue, along with weight control, to avoid worsening the problem.
 This product has clinical evidence to support both claims.
 The main protein is chicken.
 There are also added nutrients, such as glucosamine and chondroitin sulfate.
 It includes taurine for heart health, too.

 The protein and fat content are decent, as is the number of calories per cup.
 It has enough fiber for digestive support, which complements the high protein.
 On the downside, the food has a strong odor that some may find offensive.
 It comes in three sizes, including an 8.5-pound bag to allow you to try it first.
 That’s a good thing, considering the price of the large one.

 6. Royal Canin Large Joint Care Dry Dog Food

-The Royal Canin Large Joint Care Dry Dog Food is another entry on the manufacturer’s emphasis on targeted nutrition.
+The Royal Canin Large Joint Care Dry Dog Food is another entry into the manufacturer’s emphasis on targeted nutrition.
 This one is tailored for medium to large breeds.
 It consists of a variety of protein sources, including corn, chicken, and pork.
 The calorie count is appropriate to deliver nutrients without a lot of extra calories.

-The food has decent fat content, too that is well within the recommended range.
+The food has decent fat content, too which is well within the recommended range.
 It uses several sources, including chicken and fish.
 We liked the diverse collection of ingredients to ensure that your pooch won’t get bored with it.
 It also contains rice high on the list to provide digestive support.
 It relies on both chondroitin sulfate and collagen for healthy joints.

 7. Hill’s Prescription Diet Metabolic + Mobility Weight & Joint Care Canned Dog Food